Snger/reading-notes/tools/VisualStudio.md

 # Visual Studio
 <!-- MarkdownTOC -->

-- Write Faster Code by Adding VIM to Visual Studio
+- VsVim - Write Faster Code by Adding VIM to Visual Studio
 - toggle full screen
 - show the project manage view
 - setting vs
-- clipboard different from the system one
+- VsVim - clipboard different from the system one
+- VsVim - Capturing group and using Backreference
 - Package Manager Console
 - Restore packages for all projects in the solution
 - PM: Finding a package